-Performance outcomes Acceptable outcomes P01 AO1.1 Advertising devices are designed, Advertising devices visible from a State-controlled road are sited, designed sited and constructed to maintain and illuminated in compliance with the Department of Transport and Main the safe and efficient function Roads Guide to the Management of Roadside Advertising. of road infrastructure and not A01.2 impede pedestrian or traffic A maximum of one (1) self standing advertising device (billboard) is located movements. per 500 metres of road frontage.
+Performance outcomes Acceptable outcomes PO1 Advertising devices are designed, sited and constructed to maintain the safe and efficient function of road infrastructure and not impede pedestrian or traffic movements.
+AO1.1 Advertising devices visible from a State-controlled road are sited, designed and illuminated in compliance with the Department of Transport and Main Roads Guide to the Management of Roadside Advertising.
+AO1.2 A maximum of one (1) self standing advertising device (billboard) is located per 500 metres of road frontage.
 AO1.3 Advertising devices are not located within 8 metres of the State- controlled road reserve of Captain Cook Highway.
-PO2 AO2.1 The visual character of the airport Advertising devices: is protected and enhanced. (a) do not include projecting roof or sky signs; where a free standing sign, have a height no greater than 6 metres; and (b) (c) do not incorporate flashing neon lights or animated elements.
+PO2 The visual character of the airport is protected and enhanced.
+AO2.1 Advertising devices: (a) do not include projecting roof or sky signs; (b) where a free standing sign, have a height no greater than 6 metres; and (c) do not incorporate flashing neon lights or animated elements.
 AO2.2 Advertising devices are not located within the Green space zone.
-PO3 AO3.1 Advertising devices are Advertising devices do not exceed the height limits indicated on OPM-003 to constructed to an appropriate OPM-006 Structure Height. and safe standard.
+PO3 Advertising devices are constructed to an appropriate and safe standard.
+AO3.1 Advertising devices do not exceed the height limits indicated on OPM-003 to OPM-006 Structure Height.